docandrew/gembrowse/README.md

 Hover over any button to see the keyboard shortcut.
 They should be pretty close to what you are used to in Chrome or Firefox.

-## IDNA - International Domain Names in Applications.

-Plays nice with URLs like this one:

-To avoid phishing attacks, any non-ASCII domain names in links, etc. will be shown in their Punycode encoded format in the status bar and highlighted a different color in the status bar.

 # Installation